-The New England Patriots just completed the biggest comeback in Super Bowl history.
+The New England Patriots are coming off of the biggest comeback in Super Bowl history.
 Down 28-3, the Patriots rallied to force the first overtime ever in the big game, and they promptly capitalized on the momentum with a touchdown on their first drive of the extra session to beat the Atlanta Falcons, 34-28.

 While bettors who took the Falcons and the under are still not fully recovered from those losses, there isn’t much time to dwell on the past.
 Oddsmakers at almost every sportsbook have already posted their odds on who is going end up on top next year.
 It’s time to take a look at those odds and find some value bets to consider even though we are still nearly a year away.

 It’s no surprise that the Patriots are the Vegas favorites to win the 2018 Super Bowl.
 All they’ve done is win at least 10 games in a remarkable 14 straight seasons.
 They’ve been crowned AFC East champions now in 13 of the past 14 years, so they’re always right there with a shot.
-You’ll find the Patriots as the +400 favorites at Bovada.
+You’ll find the Patriots at +325 at Bovada and as low as +315 at BetOnline.

-The losing team this year was the Atlanta Falcons, and oddsmakers don’t exactly love their chances of getting back.
-They are currently +1200, tied with the Packers and Steelers for the third betting choices, and behind the Cowboys at +750.
+The losing team in this year’s Super Bowl was the Atlanta Falcons, and oddsmakers don’t exactly love their chances of getting back.
 We saw how the Panthers struggled to bounce back from their championship game defeat, and it may prove to be just as tough for the Falcons given the way they lost that heartbreaker.

 Make sure and scroll down the page below this table to get my value bets to win Super Bowl 52.